2016–2017 video game voice actor strike: Impact

 By the end of 2016, it was unclear how much of an effect the strike had on the video game industry, as none of the companies struck had reported delays of upcoming titles due to the lack of voice actors.
 SAG-AFTRA noted that they had only targeted strike actions against a subset of the industry, and other publishers and developers would not be affected by their action.
 Union president Gabrielle Carteris said that with the production time cycle for video games, immediate effects of the strike would not be easily seen, anticipating the strike to last for a long time.
 In the interim, they are working to craft amenable contracts with other developers and producers that they have not struck.
 By May 2017, SAG-AFTRA stated that it had already signed twenty other companies for thirty games under their alternate contract for low-production titles, with "new deals are being signed every week".

-One of the first reported effects of the strike was the prequel to Life Is Strange, "Before the Storm", which had its first episode released on August 31, 2017.
-Actress Ashly Burch, a member of SAG-AFTRA who voiced lead character Chloe in the original game, was unable to reprise her voice role due to the strike, though she served to help consult on the character for the game.
+One of the first reported effects of the strike was the prequel Life Is Strange: Before the Storm, which had its first episode released on August 31, 2017.
+Actress Ashly Burch, a member of SAG-AFTRA who voiced Chloe Price in the original game, was unable to reprise her voice role due to the strike and was replaced by Rhianna DeVries; she remained onboard to consult on the character for the game.
 However, with the strike concluded, Burch was able to return to voice Chloe in an additional episode for Before the Storm produced after the strike's resolution.
-In a separate case, Giant Sparrow had approached John Carpenter to provide narrative voice work for a section of What Remains of Edith Finch modeled after Carpenter's Tales from the Crypt but the strike prevented Carpenter from participating in this manner.
-Instead, Carpenter allowed the studio to license his iconic Halloween theme for the section.
+In a separate case, Giant Sparrow had approached filmmaker John Carpenter to provide narrative voice work for a section of What Remains of Edith Finch, modeled after Carpenter's Tales from the Crypt.
+The strike prevented Carpenter from participating in this manner, so he instead allowed the studio to license his iconic Halloween theme for the section.